 These weapons can also used to disrupt electronically guided weapons via a strong EMP effect, even without scoring a direct hit.
 However biphase cannons are not useful against magshielded targets, since the charged particles will be deflected (in opposite directions).

-A more primitive biphase particle cannon that used electron and proton beams was also developed in the Interplanetary Era in Old Sol System.
+A more primitive biphase particle cannon that used electron and proton beams was also developed in the Solsys Era in Old Sol System.
 That weapon is also powerful, though it was initially unbalanced and difficult to use.
 In the present day both kinds of biphase beams are a commonplace short range weapon option for ships or installations.